-- Adopt a flexible and motivating leadership approach during the initial attempts at implementation. - Reinforce initial training with follow-on coaching within the school. - Use highly skilled coaches. - · Complement expert coaching and mentoring with structured peer-to-peer collaboration. - Use implementation data to actively tailor and improve the approach. - Make thoughtful adaptations only when the active ingredients are securely understood and implemented.
+- Adopt a flexible and motivating leadership approach during the initial attempts at implementation. - Reinforce initial training with follow-on coaching within the school. - Use highly skilled coaches. - Complement expert coaching and mentoring with structured peer-to-peer collaboration. - Use implementation data to actively tailor and improve the approach. - Make thoughtful adaptations only when the active ingredients are securely understood and implemented.

-Are teachers supported with appropriate professional learning around how to work with families?
+Do staff understand the value of engaging with families to support students' learning?
+Have they been supported with appropriate professional learning around how to work with families?

-- The professional capacity of staff is a vital consideration in the success of whole-school approaches to family engagement in learning - What does this look like in your school?
+• The professional capacity of staff to engage families in their child's learning must be built on and further developed through ongoing professional learning opportunities.
+This is a vital consideration in the success of whole-school approaches to family engagement in learning.